 Individuals will be able to apply for coverage online, by mail, by phone or in-person.
 The paper application will be translated into the Medi-Cal threshold languages.
-For those who apply online, CalHEERS requirements include features to assure language access to the system.
+For those who apply online, CalHEERS requirements include full system functionality in Spanish and English and features to assure language access to the system.
 When it launches, CalHEERS will present the consumer web portal and the interactive voice response system (IVR), in English and Spanish.

 By early 2014, all written communications and the IVR system will be expanded based on Medi-Cal threshold languages.
-Covered California's service center will provide in-language assistance in the Medi-Cal threshold languages as well as ondemand language services translation service covering more than 170 languages.
+Covered California's service center will provide in-language assistance in the Medi-Cal threshold languages as well as on-demand language services translation service covering more than 170 languages.
+In addition, Covered California's service centers will be prepared to serve the hearing impaired and those with vision impairments.

 For individuals who need in-person assistance in their communities, CalHEERS will provide functionality that will allow consumers the ability to identify enrollment assisters near them.

 California will use a federally-approved single, streamlined application to determine eligibility and collect information that is necessary for enrollment in a QHP for the individual Exchange and for other state-administered coverage programs such as Medi-Cal.
 The application will collect a variety of data elements needed to make eligibility assessments.
 Additional data elements will include demographic factors such as race and ethnicity and spoken language.
 While these data elements will be a part of the application, in accordance to federal regulations, consumers will not be required to provide this information when applying for coverage.
-Following the release of the federal model application, Covered California will seek stakeholder input on application data elements and other options for collecting demographic data.
+Following the release of the federal model application, Covered California is in the process of seeking stakeholder input on application data elements and other options for collecting demographic data.

-Finally, beginning in 2014 Covered California will monitor and regularly report on enrollment by a range key elements that could include:
+Finally, beginning in 2014 Covered California will monitor and regularly report on enrollment by a range of key elements that could include: